mister-monster/Lemmy_API_test/README.md

 https://github.com/dessalines/lemmy

-As of right now this tool only runs expected behavior tests that require no auth.
+As of right now this tool only runs expected behavior tests for regular users and non-users.
 As further test sets are built this README will be updated.

 To run: